 Interest-Free Loans

 While interest-free student loans are a source of funding that students have to pay back after graduation, this type of loan does not charge or collect interest.
 What you borrow is what you will pay back!
-Check out the information below for three local Foundations that provide interest-free student loans.
+Check out the information below for three local foundations that provide interest-free student loans.

 The Dodd and Dorothy L Bryan Foundation Interest-free academic loans